By Laura Kemp •

-The Ministry of Health wants to ban smoking in cars, the packaging of generic tobacco and limit electronic cigarettes.
+Ministry of Health wants to ban smoking in cars and modify tobacco laws

 The Ministry of Health has finalised an ambitious comprehensive plan against smoking that introduces, among other issues, the prohibition of smoking in cars, the generic packaging of tobacco brands and limiting electronic cigarettes.